geshan/nobookoutline/README.txt

 THIS MODULE DOES
-Removes outline tabs on dispaly from selected content types with a settings page.
+Removes outline tabs on dispaly from selected content types with a settings page in Drupal 6.x.

 DOCUMENTATION